rodpayne/home-assistant_person_location/README.md

 ```
 The sensor will be updated with a state such as `Just Arrived`, `Home`, `Just Left`, `Away`, or `Extended Away`.
 In addition, selected attributes from the triggered device tracker will be copied to the sensor.
 Attributes `source` (the triggering entity ID), `reported_state` (the state reported by the device tracker), `icon` (for the current zone), and `friendly_name` (the status of the person) will be updated.

-Note that the person location sensor state is triggered by state changes such as a device changing zones, so a phone left at home does not get a vote for "home".
+Note that the person location sensor state is triggered by state changes such as a device changing zones, that way a phone left at home does not get a vote for "home".
 The assumption is that if the device is moving, then the person has it.
 An effort is also made to show more respect to devices with a higher GPS accuracy.
 This typically results in the mobile app being followed.

-The built-in Person integration competes somewhat in combining the status of multiple device trackers.
+The built-in `Person` integration competes somewhat in combining the status of multiple device trackers.
 I expect that its ability to determine the actual presence and location of a person will improve with time.
 If you prefer the selection priority that the built-in Person integration provides, only call the `person_location/process_trigger` service for changes of the `person.<personName>` entity rather than the upstream device trackers.
 Do not mix the two because it is likely to double the updates and may get stuck following the wrong entity.
-You can also skip all calls to `person_location/process_trigger` and follow all configured Person entities by selecting the `follow_person_integration` configuration option.
+You could follow all configured Person entities by skipping all calls to `person_location/process_trigger` and selecting the `follow_person_integration` configuration option.

 #### **Person location sensor example (output)**